- {{ speed.description }} Down/{{ speed.description }} Up

 Fibre to the home (FTTH) is the delivery of a communications signal over optical fibre from the operator’s switching equipment all the way to a home or business, thereby replacing existing copper infrastructure such as telephone wires and coaxial cable, with high speed internet access.

-The digital information translated through fibre optic cables take the form of bursts of light, as mentioned above.
-This light data is packaged in binary format, meaning that a pulse means one while no pulse means zero.
 This light data is sent using a transmitter, and during its journey, it travels through the cable using highly compacted glass fibres that are about the size of a strand of human hair.
 The light pulses bounce around as they travel using a phenomena called “total internal reflection.”
 In cases of long-distance travel (like the aforementioned cables that connect entire continents), an amplifier can be used that bolsters the signal, allowing it to survive the trip intact.
-Once this light data arrives at its destination, it is then translated back into binary that can then be used by a computer.